-The Economics Department presents awards to students in recognition of achievement in an area of study and to support formal study, fieldwork, and service.
-The following awards are given by the department in the fall (BB&T, Clark, Nelson, Rostan) and spring (Chaston, Phifer, Patterson).
+The Economics Department presents awards to students to recognize achievement in areas of study and to support formal study, fieldwork and service.
+We present the following awards in the fall (BB&T, Clark, Nelson, Rostan) and spring (A.K.
+Phifer, Chaston, Patterson).

 Established by the BB&T Corporation, this award recognizes students with academic merit from the BB&T service area.